rancher/rancher.github.io/os/storage/using-zfs/index.md

 #### Installing ZFS on Ubuntu Console

 Based on the [Ubuntu ZFS docs](https://wiki.ubuntu.com/Kernel/Reference/ZFS), you only need to install `zfs` package into the Ubuntu console to enable ZFS.
-Aall the other necessary packages will be installed as its dependencies.
+All the other necessary packages will be installed as its dependencies.

 ```
-# Adding ZFS PPA and updating the package cache
-$ sudo apt-get update
+$ sudo apt update
-$ sudo apt-get install zfs
+$ sudo apt install zfs
 ```

 #### Mounting ZFS filesystems on boot